COBRA Overview: the Consolidated Omnibus Budget Reconciliation Act

 Second, you must qualify as a beneficiary.
 A qualified beneficiary is an individual covered by a group health plan on the day before the event occurs that causes the person to lose coverage.
 For example, if you wish to exercise your right to COBRA continuation coverage because you were laid off from your job, you must have been covered by your group health plan the day before the day you were laid off.
 You are also a qualified beneficiary if you are the spouse, former spouse, or dependent child of the COBRA beneficiary.

 Third, the event that caused you to lose health coverage must qualify for COBRA.
-If you were terminated from your job for any reason other than gross misconduct, or if your number of working hours was reduced, you (and your spouse and dependant children) qualify for continuation coverage.
+If you were terminated from your job for any reason other than gross misconduct, or if your number of working hours was reduced, you (and your spouse and dependent children) qualify for continuation coverage.
 However, if the qualifying event was the reduction in your work hours, you can only receive 18 months of COBRA - unless you qualify for Medicare, or if your plan has chosen to provide a longer period of coverage.

 Additionally, if you’re a beneficiary spouse – meaning you are married to the person entitled to the insurance benefits - you can typically receive coverage if your covered spouse has become entitled to Medicare, if you have divorced or legally separated from the covered spouse, or if the covered spouse has died.
 Beneficiary dependant children are eligible if their parent is eligible, with one added qualifying event - if the child loses dependant status under the plan rules.